Suzannah Jessep's July 2024 CEO Update

 We’ve also had positive feedback from Members of Parliament and Ministers who are working to grow New Zealand’s Asia relations and perhaps understand more than most just how important these relations are to New Zealand’s prosperity, security and development.

 One of the stand-out findings for me was that New Zealanders are seeing Asia as increasingly important to their daily lives and to New Zealand’s future.
-And while they know the region is presenting this country with some challenges and tensions – in the South China Sea and around Taiwan for instance – it is also producing solutions that we need to tackle common challenges such as climate change and the move from fossil fuels to electric energy.
+And while they know the region is presenting this country with some challenges and tensions – in the South China Sea and around Taiwan for instance – it is also producing solutions to common challenges we need to tackle such as climate change and the move from fossil fuels to alternative energy sources.

 To celebrate the release of the report and share its findings with key stakeholders and friends of the Foundation, we hosted an Asia After Five event at our Wellington office the week its launch.
 This event provided an excellent opportunity to present the report's insights, get feedback and field questions.